bmancini55/goodly/README.md

 * __Promise emit(path, data, options)__

   Emits a message with the specified path and data.
-Emit does not expect a response and is equivalent to pub/sub actions.
+Emit does not expect a response and is equivalent to a publish actions.
+The service needs to be started prior to emitting a request.

   Paramters:
   * __string path__ - name of the event to send